Expert's Printable Moving Checklist From Day 1 to 8 Weeks

-- Use every food items you have in the freezer and prepare meals that will sustain you for two-weeks.
+- Use every food item you have in the freezer and prepare meals that will sustain you for two-weeks.
 You can check out some great meal preparation ideas on the internet.

 - Return items you borrowed from family and friends.

 - Back up your computer files, you will be glad you have everything saved in an alternative storage device if something should happen to your computer during your move.